smashedr/web-extension-template/README.md

 **Quick Start**

-To run chrome or firefox with web-ext.
+To install and run chrome or firefox with web-ext.
 ```shell
 npm isntall
 npm run chrome
 npm run firefox
 ```

-To Load Unpacked/Temporary Add-on make a `manifest.json` with.
+To Load Unpacked/Temporary Add-on make a `manifest.json` and run from the [src](src) folder.
 ```shell
 npm run manifest:chrome
 npm run manifest:firefox